 Feedly: I read lots of blog posts.
-You can subscribe your favorite blog’s RSS feed through Feedly.
+You can subscribe to your favorite blog’s RSS feed through Feedly.
 You can use their app on your smartphone.

-Pocket: Whenever I find something interesting online but don’t have time to read at that moment, I just save that on pocket to read later.
+Pocket: Whenever I find something interesting online but don’t have time to read at that moment, I just save that on Pocket to read later.

 Evernote: The Evernote’s tagline says about it – Remember everything.
 Whenever I research on something and need to take notes, I just use Evernote.

 Google docs: This is like MS word.
 You can access your Google docs documents from any device.
 I use this tool to write my blog posts, ebooks, etc.